aidan-mundy/aidan-mundy/README.md

 My public personal projects are attached to this account, and I am doing some work in the Roblu and FRC 246 Overclocked organizations.

-For some repositories I have worked on in the past, [take a look at my forks organization](https://github.com/aidan-mundy-forks)!
-There is a lot of FRC code there, and some contributions to miscellaneous open source projects.
+For most of my open source contributions, and some repositories I have worked on in the past, [take a look at my forks organization](https://github.com/aidan-mundy-forks)!

 At the moment, I am focusing my programming language/technology learning on:
 - Terraform